awsdocs/amazon-ec2-user-guide/doc_source/replacing-lost-key-pair.md

 ## Step 2: Get information about the original instance and its root volume<a name="step-2-get-info-about-original-instance"></a>

+Make note of the following information because you'll need it to complete this procedure\.

 ------
 #### [ New console ]